-Rehabilitation maintenance work will generally be applied to roundabout surfaces, but implementation of these facilities would qualify as rehabilitation capital work.
+Preservation work will generally be applied to roundabout pavement surfaces, but implementation of these facilities would qualify as reconstruction.

-3.11 Signing and Pavement Markings
+3.12 Signing and Pavement Markings

-3.11-1 Street Signs
+3.12-1 Street Signs

 All existing and proposed street signs required by MUTCD as part of street design shall be shown on the plans, and shall be subject to review and approval by the City Engineer.
 The plans shall include all existing and proposed signs, show the full width of the street, include any signs on the opposite side of the street, and show existing conditions beyond the proposed development.
 Prior to construction, shop drawings for all new street signs shall be submitted to Street Maintenance - Signs and Markers for approval.